liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step1.md

 Depending on your base class you will have more or less abstract methods which must be implemented.

+## API Documentation

+A complete description of the API, including what methods must be implemented and how is available [on the liquibase.database.Database API page](../../code/api/database-database.md).

 ## Example Code

 ```java